lukew3/regilo/notes.md

 # Planning

 ## Program Flow
 1. Show start page GUI and enable selecting project, maybe port.
-2. After program started, host flutter app on port via http.
+The server is started automatically, and serves a placeholder page until a controller is selected.
-3. Listen for keyboard commands over tcp
+2. Listen for keyboard commands over websocket
-4. If GUI stop button is pressed, kill server
+3. If GUI stop button is pressed, kill server

 ## Desktop GUI
 Contains: